 Cue Sheets for Ride Leaders

 Procedures for Rides

-Ride leaders are responsible for bringing these essential forms to each ride they lead: the Release Form (sign-in sheet), the Minor Release Form and the Accident Report Form.
+Ride leaders are responsible for bringing these essential forms to each ride they lead: Unless signing riders in digitally, bring paper copies of the Release Form (sign-in sheet).
+If minor are expected, bring the Minor Release Form.
+You can either print and bring with you the Accident Report Form or complete it digitally.

-Ride leaders must insure that every rider has read and signed the release waiver prior to starting the ride.
-Ride leaders can obtain additional forms by downloading the pdf files (above) and printing them out on their home computer.
+Ride leaders must ensure that every rider has read the release and waiver, and digitally signed them in, prior to the ride.
+Ride leaders can also submit hard copy sign-in sheets by downloading the pdf files (above) and printing them.
 Sign-in Sheets and Minor Release Forms should be submitted to firstname.lastname@example.org after the ride.
-Alternatively, the leader (or assistant leader) can use the "Confirm" feature at the club website to record who showed up for the ride (but use paper sign-in for nonmembers on their one "free ride" and minors).
+Preferably, the leader (or assistant leader) should use the "Confirm" feature on the club website in the Sign Up section of each ride, to record who showed up for the ride (but use paper sign-in for non-members on their one "free ride" and minors).

-In the event of an accident, ride leaders must complete the Accident Report Form and mail it to as soon as is possible.
-WCC keeps a record of the forms and also submits them to our insurance company.
+In the event of an accident, ride leaders must complete and submit the Accident Report Form as soon as is possible.
+WCC keeps a record of the forms and submits them to our insurance company.

 Become a Ride Leader

-- Has ridden on at least 5 WCC club rides
+- Ridden on at least five WCC club rides

-- Completes 2 co-leads with an experienced leader
+- Completed two co-leads with an experienced leader

 The Ride Leader candidate then informs the Rides Chair of completion of these steps, then the Rides Chair certifies the rider as a Ride Leader and enables the individual to post rides on the club's website.
 To get started, follow the steps above, then apply here to become a Ride Leader.